 6. Say No To Meat & Yes To Plant-Based

 Meat and dairy consumption around the world and in Asia just keeps growing, despite repeated United Nations warnings about the damage this does to our degrading planet, from water, soil and air contamination to fuelling deforestation and carbon emissions.
-One of the easiest habits you can kick start before the end of the year is to eat more plant-based!
-Here are some delicious vegan recipes that you can get started with over Christmas.
+One of the easiest habits you can kickstart now is to eat more plant-based!

 7. Make Your Household Cleaning Routine Plastic-Free